 At some point, successful, evolving companies realize that the organic business processes they have grown are inefficient and take too long.
 Take for example, a company the configures, prices, and quotes products.
 Their products may be incredibly complicated.
 Their CPQ process may take days.
 Why?
-Because of the sheer number of parts that make up the product, the rules around compatibility, the variations of cost for each part, regulations and in case of healthcare, validating if prices will be paid by payers (insurance companies, Medicare, Medicaid, etc).
-Some times these problems can be handled by ERPs and CRMs, but often times these applications are too generic to meet the needs of the business.
+Because of the sheer number of parts that make up the product, the rules around compatibility, the variations of cost for each part, regulations, and in the case of healthcare, validating if prices will be paid by payers (insurance companies, Medicare, Medicaid, etc).
+Sometimes, these problems can be handled by ERPs and CRMs, but often times, these applications are too generic to meet the needs of the business.

 Executives start to grow concerned because the IT cost of the LOBA is high.
-They also hear from department heads about the problems: down times, performance problems, errors in the data and the big one “we need more staff to do our job”.
-Also, they find it hard to make strategic decisions because it is harder for them to get an estimate on required changes to the LOBA.
-Executives quickly realize it’s time to make significant investment in the company to take it to the next level.
+They also hear from department heads about the problems: downtimes, performance problems, errors in the data, and the big one, “We need more staff to do our job.”
+Also, they find it hard to make strategic decisions because getting an estimate on required changes to the LOBA is harder.
+Executives quickly realize it’s time to make a significant investment in the company to take it to the next level.
 So begins the “digital transformation project” journey.
 The question arises during the early phases of the project.
 How do we upgrade the LOBA and do it in a way that helps us get as much ROI from it?

-In part 2 of this blog post I will address the way companies can evolve their monolith line of business application during their digital transformation projects.
-I’ll be talking about how companies can break them apart along business problem domains, moving them out into separate micro-services.
+Part 2 of this blog post will address how companies can evolve their monolith line of business applications during their digital transformation projects.
+I’ll discuss how companies can break them apart along business problem domains, moving them out into separate micro-services.
 Finally, I’ll touch on how they can use Microsoft Azure technologies and enterprise design patterns to take a measured approach versus a Big Bang approach.